 - IRS: Unfortunately, this is perhaps one of the most common scams which usually targets the elderly.
 You’ll receive a phone call from the “IRS” telling you that you’re receiving your final notice for money owed.
 If you do not pay this money you’re threatened with jail time.
 These scammers know people fear the taxman and hope that their impulse is to call the fake number back and rectify the situation.

-- Tech Support: Another scam growing in strength, this one deals with those who are not computer savvy.
-You’ll get a call pretending to be Microsoft Support that will inform you that your computer is compromised and that you need to download special software to protect yourself.
+- Tech support: This is another scam growing in strength.
+It targets those who are not computer savvy.
+You’ll get a call pretending to be Microsoft Support and they will inform you that your computer is compromised and that you need to download special software to protect yourself.
 The caller conveniently needs your credit card information through this scenario.

-- Sweepstakes: “Free” or “low cost” vacations and other sweepstakes callers claiming you’ve won can end up costing a bundle in hidden costs, or are just a prompt to receive personal information such as home address or even credit card information.
+- Sweepstakes: “Free” or “low cost” vacations and other sweepstakes callers claiming you’ve won can end up costing a bundle in hidden costs.
+Usually, they are just a prompt to receive personal information such as home address or even credit card information.
 Never give personal information to these callers, especially over the phone.

 What are some easy ways to identify if the call is truly a scam?

-It may be hard in the moment to identify an unprompted caller’s intentions.
-To help equip you with the tools to unmask the motives behind the call you’ve received, the FTC has found these common denominators and phrases you should look out for when identifying a scam call:
+It may be hard to immediately identify an unprompted caller’s intentions.
+However, the FTC has found these common denominators and phrases you should look out for when identifying a scam call:

 - You’ve been specially selected (for this offer).